Five ways to help reduce your digital carbon footprint

 Stream as a team

-A study by the University of Glasgow found that streaming and downloading music has greatly increased greenhouse gas emissions.
-To reduce your impact, try to watch things with others, whether it’s your family, friends or housemates.
+To reduce impact of watching streaming services, try to watch things with others, whether it’s your family, friends or housemates.
 This is much better than you all watching the same thing separately at different times in different rooms.

 Play your games and apps offline